-The Boathouse was built with financial support from the Icelandic Government, the Town Council of Siglufjörður, several cultural funds, companies and individuals.
+The Boathouse was built with the financial support of the Icelandic Government, the Town Council of Siglufjörður (today Fjallabyggð), several cultural funds, companies and individuals.

-1. Týr SK 33, a 38-tonne oak boat built in Fáskrúðsfjörður in 1946, one of the many fishing vessels built as a part of the postwar government's efforts to boost the economy.
-Originally named Skrúður, then Hrafn and finally Týr, the boat fished from Sauðárkrókur from 1967 until she was decommissioned in 1988.
-The Týr was used for various types of fishing.
-She is displayed here equipped for herring-fishing, with two purse-seine boats.
+- Týr SK 33, a 38-ton boat of oak built in Fáskrúðsfjörður in 1946.
+It is one of the many fishing vessels constructed as part of the postwar government's efforts to boost the economy.
+Originally named Skrúður, then Hrafn, and finally Týr, the boat fished from Sauðárkrókur from 1967 until she was decommissioned in 1988.
+The Týr was used for a variety of fishing: she is displayed here equipped for herring-fishing, together with two purse-seine boats.

-2. Purse-seine boat bearing the name of the vessel Skjöldur SI 82.
-Pine and oak, probably built at Siglufjörður in the 1940s.
+- Purse-seine boat bearing the name of the Skjöldur SI 82.
+Pine and oak, probably built in Siglufjörður in the 1940s.

-4. Sigurvin SI 16 was the boat of a certain Gústi, known as "man of God".
-The boat was built of pine in Norway, originally as a rowing boat, later motorised.
-Gústi devoted the income of his fishing to missionary work among children in faraway countries of the world.
+- Sigurvin SI 16 was the boat of a certain Gústi, known as "man of God".
+The boat was built of pine in Norway, originally as a rowing boat and later motorized.
+Gústi donated his income from fishing to missionary work for children overseas.

-5. Draupnir EA 70, a 12-tonne oak boat, was built in 1954 at Hauganes, Eyjafjörður, by Sigfús Þorsteinsson.
-She was initially used for fishing from Hauganes, and later from Þórshöfn and the Westman Islands.
+- Draupnir EA 70, a 12-tonne oak boat, was built in 1954 at Hauganes, Eyjafjörður, by Sigfús Þorsteinsson.
+Draupnir was initially used for fishing from Hauganes and later from Þórshöfn and the Westman Islands.
 She is displayed here equipped with drift-nets for herring.